AKanthasamy/mirage_demo/README.md

 Next, we will configure Mirage to record how the Twitter search API responds when the Twitter Search application calls it.

-In the Mirage management UI, first we need to check the "Tracking all hosts" box in the top left.
-Please don't ask why.
-Then we navigate to Management > Scenarios and click the "Add a new scenario" button.
+In the Mirage management UI, navigate to Management > Scenarios and click the "Add a new scenario" button.

 You can find more information on [sessions and scenarios in the Mirage docs](https://github.com/SpectoLabs/mirage/wiki/Glossary).